BBieganowski/pymicrostructure/docs/contributing.md

-# Contributing to microstructpy
+# Contributing to pymicrostructure

-First off, thank you for considering contributing to microstructpy!
-It's people like you that make microstructpy such a great tool for financial market simulations.
+First off, thank you for considering contributing to pymicrostructure!
+It's people like you that make pymicrostructure such a great tool for financial market simulations.

 ## Table of Contents